circuscode/hello-dolly-for-your-song/readme.md

 Several admin pages like settings are excluded, because some plugins do not use the wordpress standard layout.
 To avoid breaks in the user design, these pages are excluded.

+## Branches

+_This repository follows the git-flow workflow._

+### Master

+The master branch is the latest release.

+### Develop

+The develop branch is the current state of development.

+### Feature

+Feature branches contain dedicated features in development.

+### Bugfix

+Bugfix branches contain dedicated bugfixes in development.

+### Hotfix

+Hotfix branches contain dedicated bugfixes in development.

+### Release

+Release branches contain the next release in preparation.

+## Unterstanding the Deployment

+#x# Release Deployment

+Releases in the WordPress Plugin Directory will be processed via SVN.
+The Version-to-Ship will be created manually on GitHub.
+See Release Section.

 ## Built With

 * [Visual Studio Code](https://code.visualstudio.com)